 - Phone: +44 121 328 7474

 When travelling for either leisure, work or education, accommodation is the most important aspect to consider.
 Without a good night’s rest, one cannot function properly and one cranky person can ruin the trip for everybody.
-Here are some of the best accommodation Birmingham has to offer.
+Here are some of the best student accommodation Birmingham has to offer.

 30 Bagot Street Birmingham B4 7AG United Kingdom